pedrocampeloa/polarization-brazil-chamber/README.md

 **How to Cite:**

 > Albuquerque, P. C., & Sousa, R. A. (2026). *Roll-call voting and the Dynamics of Polarization in the Federal Chamber*.
 University of Brasília (UnB) / Central Bank of Brazil.

----

-Would you like me to help you create a **LICENSE** file (like MIT or Apache) to specify how others can use your research code?